 The ChildLife Story

 Infectious diseases and preventable conditions claim the lives of hundreds of children in low-income countries.
 UNICEF** reports Pakistan under-five mortality rate (U5MR) as 74 deaths/1000 live births.
 The leading causes of death among children under the age of five are preterm birth complications, pneumonia, diarrhea, birth asphyxia and malaria and most of these deaths can be prevented by simple, low-cost interventions.

 Taking a sick child to a hospital or a clinic is a task in itself.
 Logistics, finances and lack of awareness work against the patient and most children end up being ‘treated’, if they ever do, by quacks or unqualified doctors in their area.
 Good medical facilities with competent staff are few, distant, and financially unaffordable.
 Little wonder then that for every thousand babies born in Pakistan, 75 die before their fifth birthday*, dying due to causes as mundane as diarrhea, pneumonia or some vaccine-preventable disease.

 It’s under these circumstances that the ChildLife Foundation comes in with the mission to provide every child with quality and affordable healthcare facilities.

 With cutting-edge systems and the newest healthcare innovations adapted for use in low-income settings, ChildLife has quietly been bringing about a revolution in the communities it has touched.
 Seeking out communities which have been untouched by healthcare services, overlooked by the public sector and unable to access private care, ChildLife is providing the full spectrum of medical care, from emergency rooms, to primary clinics, down to preventive practices.
-The Foundation has 10 state-of-the-art model emergency rooms in Pakistan including – Civil Hospital, National Institute of Child Health (NICH), and Sindh Government Hospital Korangi-5, Lyari General Hospital, Abbasi Shaheed Hospital, People Medical College Hospital Nawabshah, Chandka Medical College Hospital, Larkana; Ghulam Muhammad Mahar Medical College Hospital, Sukkur, Civil Hospital, Quetta, Liaquat University of Medical & Health Sciences, Hyderabad.
+The Foundation has 11 state-of-the-art model emergency rooms in Pakistan in: Civil Hospital, National Institute of Child Health (NICH), Sindh Government Hospital Korangi-5, Lyari General Hospital and Abbasi Shaheed Hospital in Karachi; Peoples Medical College Hospital (Nawabshah), Chandka Medical College Hospital (Larkana); Ghulam Muhammad Mahar Medical College Hospital (Sukkur); Sandeman Provincial Hospital (Quetta); Liaquat University of Medical & Health Sciences (Hyderabad); and Mayo Hospital (Lahore).